reddcoin-project/python-reddcoinrpc/README.rst

 * sends Basic HTTP authentication headers
 * parses all JSON numbers that look like floats as Decimal, and serializes Decimal values to JSON-RPC connections.
+* read config from ~/.reddcoin/reddcoin.conf as default or specify a different path

 Installation
 ============